-This is an update of an article I last posted in June of 2019.
-As I recently finished the yearly Guns and Liberty update, and since many readers are more or less marooned at home, I thought I’d resurrect this, and several related articles, a bit early.
+This is an update of an article I last posted in April of 2020.
+As I recently finished the yearly Guns and Liberty update, and since many readers are only now emerging from their basements, I thought I’d resurrect this, and several related articles, a bit early.
 Those of us daily involved with firearms tend to take much for granted, and I’m as guilty as any, so for the benefit of those not so conversant:

 One primary question for new shooters is: revolver of semiautomatic?
 For those that have carried handguns daily, with and without a badge since young adulthood, the revolver vs. semiautomatic argument has gone through many phases as technology, firearms law and societal norms have changed.
-At one time, the idea that revolvers were in a different–and superior–reliability class than semiautomatic pistols was mostly true.
+At one time, the idea that revolvers were in a different–and superior–reliability class relative to semiautomatic pistols was mostly true.
 No longer.
 In fact, for most new shooters, there is a decided preference for semiautos, if for no reasons other than that they are ubiquitous, in gun shops and in general distribution.

 There’s an old story about a reporter that asked a weathered (of course) Texas Ranger why he carried a .45.
 He replied in a slow drawl (also of course): “Because they don’t make a .46.”
-The point is that one should always carry the most effective weapon they can efficiently manage (and conceal).
+The point is one should carry the most effective weapon one can efficiently manage (and conceal).
 A large, heavy and powerful handgun uncomfortable to carry, and often left at home, is far less effective than a smaller, lighter and less powerful handgun that is easy to conceal and carry, and carried daily.
 Anyone who knowingly enters a gunfight armed with less than a rifle (or submachine gun) is asking to die.
 Long guns are much easier to shoot accurately at much greater than handgun ranges and their cartridges are generally far more effective.
 However, since it’s difficult or impossible to carry such weapons on a daily basis, a handgun remains the best alternative.

 The choice of a personal defensive handgun needs to take into account many factors, but ultimately one should choose one that’s powerful, concealable, reliable, one they can shoot well, and with which they are comfortable.
 Attaining all of those qualities is difficult; compromise is normally the order of the day.
-That said, the choice is at once simpler and more difficult than many imagine.
+That said, the choice is at once simpler, and more difficult, than many imagine.
 No, I’m not trying to be confusing; read on.

 REVOLVER OR SEMIAUTOMATIC?